samfeldstein/personal-site-astro/src/content/blog/dance.md

 In storytelling, these fundamental shapes are called *metanarratives*.
 There's what's happening, and there's what's *happening.* There's what a story's about, and there's what a story's *about.* *The Dark Knight* is about a crazy man dressed as a bat fighting a crazy man dressed as a clown.
 But *The Dark Knight* is *about* order versus chaos.[^3]

+The metanarrative is what makes a story tangible.

 In general, there are two types of knowledge: *declarative knowledge* and *procedural knowledge*.
 Declarative knowledge is anything you can learn from a book (example: *The sky is blue*).
 Procedural knowledge is anything you can't learn from a book.

+> Our current conventional wisdom is thoroughly ambivalent on this, largely owing to popular acceptance of Nonaka and Takeuchi’s mid-1990s description of ‘tacit knowledge’ and ‘explicit knowledge’ and their SECI (Socialization, Externalization, Combination, Internalization) model of how one is transmuted into the other.

+The semnatics are a little confusing here: Knowledge, as distinct from understanding.
+Or information, as distinct from knowledge.

 Taoism calls it *conventional knowledge* (knowledge that can be represented with symbols) and...something else.